-Great question and Jeanne went on to explain that change in the drug manufacturing industry is slow to adopt in the US.
-Her entertaining, but yet, somewhat depressing talk, went through a litany of issues with people and cleanrooms.
+Great question.
+Jeanne went on to explain that the US is slow to adopt changes in the drug manufacturing industry.
+Her entertaining, yet somewhat depressing talk, went through a litany of issues with people and cleanrooms.
 One example was dedicated shoes – a small change but how difficult it can be to actually implement and see the desired effect of the change:

-- Personnel seen outside smoking with them on
+- Personnel are seen outside smoking with them on

-- Personnel seen in meeting rooms with them
+- Personnel are seen in meeting rooms with them

-- Personnel seen with them on in offices
+- Personnel are seen with them on in offices

 - Replacement frequency